Buying Half Points in Football

 Buying Half Points Explained

-- +3/-3 Always Cost More: For reason that 3 points is the most common margin of victory in football, purchasing across it either costs more or is restricted.
+- +3/-3 Always Cost More: For good reason 3 points is the most common margin of victory in football, purchasing across it either costs more or is restricted.
 Generally speaking it costs 25 cents for buying on or off the 3.
 So +2.5 to +3.0, +3.0 to +3.5, -3.5 to -3.0 and -3.0 to -2.5, those four half point moves cost 25 cents per half point.
-At some sites this is true only for NFL football, for example www.betonline.com charges only 15 cents for those four mentioned buys when the league is college football.
+At some sites this is true only for NFL football, and not college football.
+For example, BetOnline charges only 15 cents for those four mentioned buys when the league is college football.

 - +7/-7 Generally Costs More: The majority of online betting sites now charge 15 cents for buying on or off the 7; specifically, +6.5 to +7.0, +7.0 to +7.5, -7.5 to -7.0 and -7.0 to -6.5.
 A few sites charge more, for example Pinnacle Sports most often charges 17 cents for half-point buys involving the 7.
 It should be noted this is a rather new premium.
 I've found many local bookies in the US still sell these for 10 cents each, but online 15 cents or greater is standard.